 - When there are 3 or more punctuation marks in one line.

 - Numbers can be either written out or numerically.
 Good judgement may be applied where there are space limitations or reading speed concerns.

 - Time: Do not use the 24-hour clock time format, except in a military context.

 - Money: Do not convert money to Korean won.

 - Measurements should be converted to the metric system, unless the original unit of measurement is plot relevant.

-- There should never be a period at the end of a subtitle line.
+- There should never be a period or comma at the end of a subtitle line.

-- Commas are preferred when separating two sentences within a subtitle, although periods are accepted:
+- Commas should be used when separating two sentences within a subtitle.